Deb-Code-Hub/Deep-Perception/README.md

 # Deep Perception: A Computer Vision Website

-This project is a computer vision website built using the Django framework, providing the following five main features:
+This project is a real-time computer vision website developed using the Django framework, offering the following five main features:

 - **Colour Detection using HSV**
 - **Object Detection using YOLOv3**